qurator-spk/sbb_ocr_conf_eval/README.md

 - Genres in `genre-aad` column
   - Empty strings changed to `Unbekannt`
   - Slashes changed to commas
+  - Genre-subgenre separation by dots changed to colons
   - Incomplete genres `Ars` and `moriendi` changed to `Ars moriendi`
   - Loose subgenres `jur.`, `lit.`, `hist.` and `theol.` merged with their `Kommentar` genre
 - Publication dates in `publication_date` column